nxskok/pasias/docs/10-analysis-of-variance.md

 highest two values (on both plots).
-For the PG-13 movies, only the highest value shows up as an outlier, but the next two apparent outliers on the normal quantile plot are at the  upper end of the long upper whisker, so the boxplot is saying ``right-skewed with one upper outlier'' rather than "three upper outliers".
+For the PG-13 movies, only the highest value shows up as an outlier, but the next two apparent outliers on the normal quantile plot are at the  upper end of the long upper whisker, so the boxplot is saying "right-skewed with one upper outlier" rather than "three upper outliers".
 The distribution of the R movies is skewed right, with the bunching at the bottom showing up as the very small lower whisker.